pulkitdixit/cnn_CIFAR10/README.md

 # CNN_CIFAR10
-Image classification on the CIFAR10 dataset using Pytorch (with and without GPU)
+Image classification on the CIFAR10 dataset using Pytorch (with GPU using Google Colab)